fairfield-university-is505-fall2017/health-stats-part-4-trangvu188/Readme.md

 3. __Modify the cell so that each row is stored as a dictionary instead of a list.__ The keys should be 'ID','Waist','Hip', and 'Gender'. the rows variable should have a list of dictionaries instead of list of lists.
 4. __In the next cell, modify the code so that it uses your the new dictionaries (instead of lists).__ You will need to know how to add the two new (key,value) pairs to each dictionary.
 5. __Modify the last cell to use dictionaries instead of lists.__ You saw this coming, right?
 6. __Now for a real challenge: Use Python to write the HTML table to a file called `StatsResults.html`.__ If you did this correctly, you should be able to open the file in a web browser and see the HTML table without Jupyter.

+# Part 3: NumPy Structured Arrays
+## Theory: You should know ...
+* How NumPy uses `dtype` to define structured arrays
+* How NumPy element-wise operations work
+* How NumPy input and output works

+## Practice: You be able to ...
+* Store and retrieve data from a NumPy structured array
+* Read and write CSV files using NumPy

+## Instructions
+1. __Open the `HealthStatsPart3.ipynb` file in Jupyter.__ The file already has the corrected Python code from the last class.
+2. __Scroll down to the cell that starts with `# Goal: Extract the data from the file`__ Use NumPy's `genfromtxt()` function to read the file into the rows variable.
+You will need to supply a `dtype` that specifies the column names and data types.
+3. __ Delete the cell that starts with `# Goal: Scrub and convert the data`.__ We don't need it anymore!
+4. __Scroll down to the cell that starts with `# Goal: for each row ...`__ Use NumPy to calculate arrays of waist-to-hip ratios and shape codes.
+(Use NumPy's element-wise operations for both of these.
+You should no longer need a for loop.)
+Then add columns to your rows array with the new data.
+Don't forget to do update the `dtype` for the array to include the new columns.
+5. __Use Python to write the results to disk.__ As before, write the data to an HTML table to a file called `StatsResults.html`.
+Then use NumPy's `savetxt()` function to write it to a CSV file called `StatsResults.csv`.